 As a Scottish arts charity (SCO22422) operating in the local community, we are reliant on the support of our customers, particularly during these unprecedented times.
-With our venues closed and uncertain times ahead, we ask for your support.
+We very much appreciate donations of ANY SIZE.

-To make a donation please click onto the link below and select the amount you would like to donate.
+Please consider making a donation of any size, just click onto the link below and select the amount you would like to donate.
 THANK YOU!

 The Brunton and our programme has been designed with accessibility in mind.
 We have lifts to all levels and our Front of House team is fully trained to provide additional assistance during your visit.

 You can view and download our Large Print What’s On Guide.

 If you would like to receive the What’s On Guide in CD audio format or braille please call our Box Office 0131 653 5245 or email firstname.lastname@example.org .

 We have three dedicated wheelchair seats in our downstairs Theatre, situated in the gallery, accessible by lift.
 If you do not wish to walk up stairs, Row I is accessed on the level from the lift.

 Venue 1 is upstairs, with lift access.
 Once inside, our 4 wheelchair spaces and the front row are on the level.

 Venue 2 is also upstairs with lift access.
 Seating is all unreserved and on the level.